-PED-147 Beginning Fencing (1.00 cr.)
+PED-147 Beginning Fencing

 The art of swordplay will be introduced to students in a safe and controlled manner.
 Students will learn mobility and manipulative skills to attack and defend themselves against an opponent.
 Students will also learn the history and etiquette of this ancient sport, as well as gain knowledge of how to officiate fencing bouts.